qbit-glitch/golang-udemy/advanced/NOTES.md

         Key property: It balances precision and memory usage.

 ## Rate Limiting - Token Bucket Algorithms

+- using empty struct in channel is a common patter in Go when you want to signal or count something without needing to store any actual data.
+So why chose struct ?

+    - The best answer and the most important aspect of using struct is zero memory overhead.
+Empty structs in Go take up zero bytes of memory.
+This is because they don't contain any data and when you use struct as the type for your tokens, you are effectively creating a token that has no associated data, which minimizes memory usage.

+    - Signaling without data: In cases where the presence of a token rather than the value of the token is what matters, an empty struct us a perfect fit.

+    - In context of a rate limiter, you only care whether there is a token available or not, not what the token contains.

+    - And using structs makes it clear that the values in the channel are only for signaling purposes and do not carry any data.
+This can improve the readability of your code by making it clear that the channel's purpose is simply to count or send signals or receive signals.

+    - Key Points:
+        - Memory Efficiency: using structs avoids unnecessary memory allocation since it occupies zero bytes.
+        - Signalling intent: it clearly signals the intent that the channel is used for signaling or counting.
+        - Makes our code simpler: simplifies the code by avoiding the need to create and manage more complex types when the simple signaling is sufficient.

+    - Using empty structs in channels is a Go idiom that leverages the language's zero byte storage optimization for empty structs, providing a clear and efficient way to implement signaling and counting mechanism.

+- The token bucket algorithm is used in networking and rate limiting scenarios to control the rate of events and ensure fair usafe of resources.

 ## Rate Limiting - Fixed Window Counter